vivekpandey1222/Documentation/PostgreSQL.md

 **l :** This is a shorthand for the "list" command in psql.

-**Database:**  A database is like a digital filing cabinet where you can store and organise information.
+**Database:**  A database is like a place where you can store and organise information.
 It's a structured collection of data that can be easily accessed, managed, and updated.

 Now we create database -
 ```